Skip to main content

 Rate books and land tax assessments

-There are over a thousand tax-related documents in our collections dating from 1700 to the 1960s, though some areas like Stepney are not very well represented in earlier records.
+Explore over 1000 tax-related documents in our collections, 1700-1960s.
+Some areas like Stepney are not very well represented in earlier records.

 Selected London rate books from 1684 to 1907 are available via Ancestry Library Edition.